Aim of the Research interest groups

 The Interest group status is reviewed every two years by the Executive Board which, at its discretion, may discontinue groups with fewer than seven/ten members, no activities, or conduct incompatible with the EAHL Constitution.
 EAHL Interest Groups must be financially self-supporting; the EAHL does not carry any financial responsibility for the activities of the EAHL interest groups.

 The EAHL Interest Group on Supranational Biolaw is co-chaired by Aurélie Mahalatchimy (UMR 7318 DICE CERIC, CNRS, Aix Marseille University, Toulon University, Pau & Pays de l’Adour University, France) and Mark Flear (Queen’s University Belfast, UK).
 The group has been created in 2020.
+For the current information, please, visit the link.

 The Interest Group on biobanks was formally created in September 2016.
 Coordinators are Emmanuelle Rial-Sebbag / Anne-Marie Duguet.
 Contact-point is Aurélie Mahalatchimy.
 Co-operation with a interest group data protection in health care (coordinator: Jean Herveg) is envisaged